 Non-existing objects only - If the object already exists with the same name as the object name in the file, then it is not imported.
-If the object doesn't exist, then it is created and imported.
+If the object does not exist, then it is created and imported.
 Subobjects are imported.

 To existing objects only - It is imported only to existing objects (to objects with the same name and type as the objects in the disk file).
-It is imported into subobjects of these objects also only when they exist.
+It is imported into subobjects of these objects also only if they exist.

 To existing objects only, don't create subobjects - It is imported only to existing objects.
 Subobjects are imported also (if they don't exist, then they are created and imported)

 Overwrite - If the object exists (its name and type is the same as the objects in the disk file), then it is imported.
-If the object doesn't exist, then it is created and imported.
+If the object does not exist, then it is created and imported.

 Create always new objects - Import always to newly created objects.

 Create always new objects with new names - Import alway to newly created objects with newly generated names.
 If subobjects don't exist, then they are created and then imported.

 Remove and create new objects - If the object exists, then delete it first, create a new one and import it.
-If the object doesn't exist, then create and import it.
+If the object does not exist, then create and import it.

-Remove objects - Remove objects and its subobjects
+Remove objects - Remove object and its subobjects

 Do not import - It does not import.